Ishraq21/RAGnetic/README.md

 * **Multi-Agent Intelligence**: At its core, RAGnetic enables sophisticated multi-agent systems built on LangGraph.
 Agents can collaborate to reason, plan, and execute complex tasks across various tools and data sources, with each agent specialized for specific domains or capabilities.

-* **Custom Model Fine-Tuning**: RAGnetic empowers you to fine-tune open-source Hugging Face models on your private data, making them specialized for your specific domain and use cases.
-This is crucial for improving accuracy and controlling an agent's behavior.
+* **Simplified Model Fine-Tuning**: RAGnetic provides streamlined LoRA fine-tuning for open-source models on your private data, with sensible defaults that work out of the box.

-* **Production-Ready by Design:**  The framework is built with features crucial for enterprise deployment, including robust data ingestion, user and role management, performance benchmarking, and detailed analytics.
+* **Production-Ready by Design:**  The framework is built with features crucial for enterprise deployment, including robust data ingestion, user and role management, and core performance validation.

 * **Built-in Observability & Analytics:** Don't just deploy, understand.
 The platform provides detailed logging, metrics for LLM usage and costs, and a powerful CLI for auditing agent runs and performance in real-time.